rpoleski/MulensModel/examples/example_16/TO_DO.md

  - example full file for MN
  - add it to README, or a task to do it later
  - maybe add task: user directly says which method to fit
+ - check all commented lines and remove the ones that are not needed anymore
  - clean this task

 # DONE: